top of page

 In short, state boards may differ in:

-• When you can sit for the CPA Exam
+• When you can sit for the CPA Exam, and each CPA exam section

-• Whether an ethics exam is required in addition to the CPA exam
+• Whether an ethics exam is required in addition to the CPA exam, such as the American Institute of Certified Public Accountants (AICPA) Ethics Exam, or other CPA ethics exams

 Step 2: Meet the Education Requirements

 Most states follow the “150-hour rule,” which means you must complete 150 college credit hours to become a licensed CPA.
 You can typically sit for the CPA Exam after earning at least 120 credit hours—the equivalent of a bachelor’s degree—but you’ll need an additional 30 credit hours to meet full license requirements.
-These additional 30 hours are often earned in a Master’s degree, such as a Masters of Business Administration (MBA) or Master of Accountancy (MAcc).
+These additional 30 hours are often earned in a Master’s degree, such as a Master of Business Administration (MBA) or Master of Accountancy (MAcc), or through targeted graduate accounting courses in taxation, auditing, or management accounting.

-In other words, the typical education path is a bachelor’s degree in accounting, finance, or business to meet the 120 hour requirement, followed by a master’s program for the additional 30 hours, for a total of 150 credit hours.
+In other words, the typical education path is a bachelor’s degree in accounting, finance, or business to meet the 120-hour requirement, followed by a master’s program for the additional 30 hours, for a total of 150 credit hours.
+Meeting this education requirement proves to your state board that you possess a solid foundation in financial accounting, managerial accounting, business law, economics, and other core subjects.

 Typical education path: